xangxiong/teleport/rfd/XXXX-upgrade-system.md

 or `apt-upgrade`, `yum-upgrade`), but things like selecting the correct processor architecture or OS compatibility are likely handled by the script.

 In this minimal usecase teleport's role is primarily as a coordinator.
 It detects when and where user provided scripts should be run, and invokes them.
+All integrity checks are the responsibility of the user-provided script, or the underlying install mechanism that it invokes.

 #### Automatic Installs Usecase